 We will be answering general questions regarding tripartite board composition and selection.
 Before doing so, I would like to remind everyone that the tripartite board requirement is from the federal Community Service Block Grant (CSBG) Act, specifically Section 9910, and is one of your handouts.
-This section of the Act requires each CAA to have a tripartite board made up of three sectors: no fewer than 1/3 must be representatives of the low-income people being served, 1/3 must be public officials or their designees, and the remainder must be from other major groups and interests in the community.
+This section of the Act requires each Public CAA to either (1) follow an alternative mechanism established by the state to assure decision-making and participation by low-income individuals or (2) have a tripartite board made up of three sectors: no fewer than 1/3 must be representatives of the low-income people being served, 1/3 must be public officials or their designees, and the remainder must be from other major groups and interests in the community.